e271828e/Flight.jl/docs/notes/design/framework_spec.md

   **declarations record choices; obligations are checked** — the `T` entry records the tolerance choice, the probe checks the promotion.

-  **The two readings that stay rejected, and the one that escapes them** (rows 33, 167).
-The *predictive* reading — the entry saying what *will* arrive — is impossible outright: an input's activation type depends on who feeds it (a continuous producer delivers `Dual` under a `Dual` activation, a gated-off discrete producer `Float64`), so a predictive declaration would force the consumer to state its producer's tier and break substitution behind the same face.
-The *envelope* reading — the entry as a promise to promote — is a universal obligation every component owes anyway, hence a constant function across components and zero information.
-The permissive reading is neither: it predicts nothing, and it is not constant, pinned entries being rare but real.
-  That third reading is what the original adjudication never had on the table, and it is what makes the `T` carry information here.
+  **The permissive reading is the operative one, and the two readings it escapes stay rejected** (rows 33, 54, 167): the *predictive* reading — the entry saying what *will* arrive — and the *envelope* reading — the entry as a promise to promote.
+The permissive reading predicts nothing, and it is not constant, pinned entries being rare but real, which is what makes the `T` carry information here.

   **Root slots are the one place an entry types a cell**: produced by no component, a slot has only the consumer declaration to take a type from.
 The